SURFnet/slurf/README.md

 # slurf
-SimpleSAMLphp authproc for SURFconext/Mastodon integration
+SimpleSAMLphp authproc for more control when using Mastodon with SAML IdP(s).

 This is a SimpleSAMLphp module that provides an interface before Mastodon.
 Its intended use is being configured in a SimpleSAMLphp installation (proxy)